dogweather/forkful/content/en/kotlin/strings/concatenating-strings.md

 weight: 3
 ---

-## What & Why?

-String concatenation is like making a sandwich, but instead of bread and fillings, you're stacking words together to form a sentence or a phrase.
-Programmers concatenate to create dynamic texts, like showing a user's name with a greeting, or crafting file paths on-the-fly.

 ## How to:
 Here's how to make strings stick together in Kotlin - no glue needed:

 ```kotlin